 What Do You Believe Sets Top Salespeople Apart from the Rest?

-This question aims to assess your knowledge about what makes an excellent salesperson – employers want to know whether you can identify key characteristics which lead to sales success.
+This question aims to assess your knowledge about what makes an excellent salesperson – employers want to know whether you can identify key characteristics that lead to sales success.
 Emphasise in your response qualities like tenacity, good communication style, and the ability to pay attention to consumer demands.
 Beyond just sales, top salespeople create connections and tackle problems.
 Show that you understand it’s not just about hitting goals but also about giving the business and client actual value.

 What Drives You to Meet and Exceed Your Sales Goals?